Tesla’s automotive business is recovering, and shares are emerging from a correction

-This article covers Tesla’s business, its sources of income, and the risks associated with investing in its stock.
-The review provides key metrics from quarterly reports, enabling a comparison of the company’s financial performance across periods, and includes a technical analysis of TSLA shares, which forms the basis for the Tesla stock forecast for 2026.
+This article reviews Tesla’s business model and revenue sources, outlining the key risks associated with investing in its shares.
+It presents the main quarterly financial indicators, enabling a comparison of the company’s performance across different periods, and provides a technical analysis of TSLA shares, forming the basis for the Tesla stock forecast for 2026.

 About Tesla, Inc.